megamattc/Akkadian-language-models/README.md

 important caveat.
 Both the normalized and transliterated versions of the language models run on custom Language classes modeled on Spacy's default Language classes located in ```/spacy/lang```.
 The folder for normalized class (as well as the label of the language in the files) is called ```ak``` and the corresponding label for the transliterated class is ```akt```.
 Both the ```ak``` and ```akt``` folders should be placed in the ```/spacy/lang``` directory alongside spacy's other language modules (e.g. ```de```, ```am```,```ar```).
 Alternatively, you may modify the appropriate scripts to locate these folders in another place of your choosing.

-We should also acknowledge that one component of the AkkParser-Norm model is a custom morphological parser modeled on Aleksi Sahala's [older parser](https://github.com/asahala/BabyFST) for
+We should also acknowledge that one optional component of the AkkParser-Norm model is a custom morphological parser modeled on Aleksi Sahala's [older parser](https://github.com/asahala/BabyFST) for
 Babylonian dialects of Akkadian (see Sahala 2020).
 Our modifications mainly consist of adapting the parser for Neo-Assyrian dialects and integrating its functionality into a Spacy pipeline.
 More details can be found in ```guidelines.md```.

 Works cited:

 M. Luukko, A. Sahala, S. Hardwick, and K. Lindén.
 2020.
 "Akkadian Treebank for early Neo-Assyrian Royal Inscriptions".
-In: Proceedings of the 19th International Workshop on Treebanks and Linguistic Theories, pages 124–134, Düsseldorf, Germany.
+In: *Proceedings of the 19th International Workshop on Treebanks and Linguistic Theories*, pages 124–134, Düsseldorf, Germany.
 Association for Computational Linguistics.

+M. Ong.
+2024.
+“A Full Morphosyntactic Annotation of the State Archives of Assyria Letter Corpus”.
+In:   *Journal of Open Humanities Data* (in press)

+M. Ong and S. Gordin.
+2024.
+“Linguistic Annotation of Cuneiform Texts using Treebanks and Deep Learning.”
+In: *Digital Scholarship in the Humanities*; fqae002.
+DOI: https://doi.org/10.1093/llc/fqae002.

 A. Sahala, M. Silfverberg, A. Arppe, and K. Lindén.
 2020.
 “BabyFST : Towards a Finite-State Based Computa- tional Model of Ancient Babylonian”.
-In: Proceedings of the 12th Conference on Language Resources and Evaluation (LREC 2020).
+In: *Proceedings of the 12th Conference on Language Resources and Evaluation (LREC 2020)*.
 Ed. by N. Calzolari, pp. 3886–3894.
 Marseille, France.
 European Language Resources Association.